 Do you sell anything other than wine?

-Yes, certified organic vodka and an un-oaked brandy I call eau de vie and three year old wood aged vintage brandy.
+Yes, certified organic vodka and an un-oaked brandy I call eau de vie and three and 10 year old wood aged vintage brandy.

 Have you ever had a year wine where you didn’t have any grapes to harvest?
 No, the Swan Valley is a most congenial place to grow grapes.